-F32.11 = Moderate depressive episode, with somatic symptoms

-F41.1 = Generalized anxiety disorder

-F41.2 = Mixed anxiety and depressive disorder

-F43.1 = Post-traumatic stress disorder

-F45.1 = Undifferentiated somotoform disorder

-F48.0 = Chronic fatigue syndrome (CFS/ME)
+- F43.1 = Post-traumatic stress disorder - F45.1 = Undifferentiated somotoform disorder - F48.0 = Chronic fatigue syndrome (CFS/ME) - F44.5 = Functional neurological disorder (FND) / Non-epileptic attack disorder (NEAD)

-(NOTE: CFS/ME is categorised in this section simply because, although far from ideal, the best fit within the system which we use for diagnostic classification (ICD-10) is F48.0.
-However, the NICPM team do not view CFS/ME as a mental disorder.
-People who suffer with CFS/ME have a physical illness, although generally without an identifiable organic pathology.
-Five patients had one of their diagnoses as CFS/ME at discharge.)
+(NOTE: CFS/ME and FND/NEAD are categorised in this section simply because, although far from ideal, the best fit / categories within the system which we use for diagnostic classification (ICD-10) are F48.0 and F44.5 respectively.
+However, the NICPM team do not view these as mental disorders.
+People who suffer with these conditions have a physical illness, although generally without an identifiable organic pathology.)